Sci Pop: running a science pop-up shop

 Choosing suitable activities

 We pick our activities carefully to make sure that primary-aged children can complete them and that parents and carers can join in too.
 This is important: we don’t want to be day-care or a break for parents, we want engagements where families talk about and ‘do science’ together.
 If we can foster this shared discussion about science at the event, parents are more likely to feel confident in continuing discussions at home.
 Our activities are all designed using cheap, readily-available materials so that families can easily repeat them at home.
+The activities are also linked to a career.
 For example, this week we’re showcasing:

-- Construction engineering: soft toy bricks and tools for young children
+- Construction engineer: soft toy bricks and tools for young children

-- Mechanical engineering: catapults from cups and spoons
+- Mechanical engineer: catapults from cups and spoons

 Staffing your event